Graduate program frequently asked questions

 To apply for the DFAT graduate program you must have finished at least a bachelor's degree between 31 December 2018 and 31 December 2023.

 We welcome applications from all academic backgrounds.
 This includes:

 - health and social sciences

 - business and commerce

 - languages and linguistics.

-Can I apply in both an Australian Government Graduate Program stream and the DFAT-direct graduate program?
+Can I apply for both an Australian Government Graduate Program (AGGP) stream and directly to the DFAT graduate program?

-Yes, however please note you will need to complete separate application forms and separate recruitment processes.
+Yes.
+It is a good idea to do this, but you will need to complete separate application forms and recruitment processes.

-Can I do the graduate program from a State Office?
+Can I participate in the program from a State Office?

 Can I apply in my final year of studies?